 There may be times when you notice a sudden increase in the number of support requests.
 This upsurge may be due to a backlog of old tickets, and you choose to distribute tickets accordingly.
 After all, you don’t want to witness low satisfaction rating due to rising average response times.

-Metric No. #3 – Response and Wait Times
+Metric No. #3 – First Response and Wait Times

 It is critical for any business to reduce the wait and response times for its customers.
 The ultimate business goal is to deliver a delightful experience to customers.
 If your team sends delayed responses to customers or keeps them waiting, they may get frustrated and finally, leave you.